Tigers vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has collected 65 hits with 13 doubles, two triples, eight home runs and 25 walks.
-He has driven in 44 runs with seven stolen bases.
+- Semien has 66 hits with 14 doubles, two triples, eight home runs, 25 walks and 44 RBI.
+He's also stolen seven bases.

-- Semien hopes to build on an 18-game hitting streak in this matchup.
-During his last 10 games he is batting .318 with four doubles, a triple, a home run, two walks and nine RBI.
+- Semien will look for his 20th straight game with a hit in this contest.
+During his last 10 outings he is hitting .318 with five doubles, a triple, a home run, two walks and nine RBI.

 Semien Recent Games